sarah-moore/lousy-graphs/README.md

 Attendance in class is mandatory.
 The participation grade will be dependent on participation in class AND peer-review of other students’ materials.
 Over the quarter, you will have a class peer that will be your peer-reviewer for all submitted assignments, except for the weekly visualization dumps.
 The participation grade will reflect your satisfactory completion of peer-review tasks.

-For information about course and university policy, see [the documentation here](/course_policies.md)
+For information about course and university policy related to academic integrity, COVID-19 expectations, and accommodations for disabilities see [the documentation here](/course_policies.md)
 --------

 ## Draft Course Schedule